 Michael Pearce is a married father of three, in-house counsel for an energy company, society blogger for The Houston Chronicle's Chron.com, and host of Eyes On Houston for Houston Life on KPRC2.
 He has chaired countless events, including reNew and reDo last year, and sits on several boards.
 He is also in recovery and shares his story every year with the women of The Women's Home on his sobriety anniversary.
 He has won several awards throughout his career but he says his greatest reward is making people laugh.
 Michael Pearce's Donation

-In his work, Brad serves as Director of Innovation for 900lbs of Creative.
-He is thankful to influence innovation and design through the collisions of science, technology, and design.
+Brad Rossacci serves as Director of Innovation for 900lbs of Creative and is a globally recognized thought leader in innovation.
+Brad often refers to himself as an opportunity excavator, challenge crusher, and just an all around creative nerd.
+He is incredibly thankful to architect tactical breakthroughs in innovation through the collisions of science, technology, and design.
 As the result of extensive work in the blended discipline, Brad’s story is evolving how we excavate unforeseen opportunities, crush unsolvable challenges, elevate the human experience, and achieve optimal outcome.

 Brad Rossacci's Donation